jimmerino2/AdoptAPaw/README.md

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Start the development server on `http://localhost:3000`, be sure to start it in the /server directory:

 ```bash
 # npm